Please note:

 - the number of child allowances

-- The church tax deduction characteristics
+- the characteristics for church tax deduction

-- The tax days included in the payroll period
+- the tax days included in the payroll period

 - if applicable Tax allowances or additional tax amounts by year and month

-Personal data / Contract data
+People data / Contract data

 - The employment start date